-So we talked a big talk of taking the kids out of school this year, and going on a traveling adventure… and here we are, 4 September.
-I have just finished day 3 of home-schooling the kids here in Newport and so far, it is brilliant!
+So we talked a big talk of taking the kids out of school this year, and going on a traveling adventure… and here we are, 4 September, 2014.
+I have just finished day-three of home-schooling and so far, it is brilliant!
 I love it, the kids love it and it will not surprise anyone that they are phenomenal students.
-They are industrious, willing and good listeners.
-For this to work, we have to have the right combination of parenting/teaching style and the right child/children/learning style.
+They are industrious, willing learners and good listeners.
+For this to work, we have to have the right combination of teaching and learning styles.
 It is early, and we have ‘many miles to go before we sleep’*… but so far, I think we are a good fit!

 Our schoolroom is small, cozy and bright.
 Though the kids seem comfortable to move about the house, work on the floor or read in a soft chair and I like that they are expanding their space this way.

-In some of these photos, Sophia and Oliver are both working on their research projects for this week.
+In photos above, Sophia and Oliver are both working on their research projects for this week.
 Sophia is studying Venice, Italy and Oliver: Ibiza, Spain.
 Two places that we plan to visit within the next month.

 *Stopping by Woods on a Snowy Evening